- We are still in lesson twenty five of our free Arabic language course. This Arabic course with images and audios will

 - Any Arabic word is either declinable or indeclinable.
 The declinable words are the words that have the feature of changing their endings according to their grammatical position in the sentence.
 The indeclinable words are those words that do not have that feature (i.e. their vowel endings never change whatever their grammatical position is).
 Arabic language (like most Semitic languages) is classified as a declension language.
-The declension language is the language in which we distinguish the position of each word by certain signs above or below each word, while in the non-declension languages (e.g.: English) we guess the position of each word in the sentence from the word form and the word order in the sentence.
+The declension language is the language in which we distinguish the position of each word by the use of certain signs for each position, while in the non-declension languages (e.g.: English) we guess the position of each word in the sentence from the word form and the word order in the sentence.

 - Consider the following two English sentences:

 - In the first sentence, we understand that the killer is the man, while he is the one killed in the second sentence.
 We understand this meaning from the word order (i.e. the doer comes before the direct object).

 - In Arabic the doer is that which is in the nominative case (i.e. signed originally with đammah) regardless of its order in the sentence, and the direct object is that which is in the accusative case (i.e. signed originally with fatħah) regardless its order in the sentence.
 Consider the following two sentences:

 The killer here is the man because the noun is signed with the đammah (nominative case)

 The man killed the snake.

 قَتَلَ الرَّجُلُ الثُّعْبَانَ.

 The killer here is the snake because its noun is signed with the đammah (nominative case) while the man is signed with fatħah (direct object)

 The snake killed the man.